 Nick Schommer, S (242nd overall pick in 2009): Waived once and for all before the start of the 2011 season, Schommer came close to cracking the starting lineup a couple of times, but in the end had to settle for five snaps on defense and three special teams tackles.

-Robert Johnson, S (148th overall pick in 2010): The former fifth round pick got on the field for special teams in 2011 after spending his rookie year on the practice squad, and followed it up with 280 defensive snaps in 2012.
+Robert Johnson, S (148th overall pick in 2010): The former fifth-round pick got on the field for special teams in 2011 after spending his rookie year on the practice squad, and followed it up with 280 defensive snaps in 2012.
 A crowded group of safeties may limit his chance to improve on that.

-Rusty Smith, QB (176th overall pick in 2010): You’ll excuse the pun, but the former sixth round pick looked extremely rusty when he saw the field as a rookie.
-Tennessee appear to hope he can be a long term backup.
+Rusty Smith, QB (176th overall pick in 2010): You’ll excuse the pun, but the former sixth-round pick looked extremely rusty when he saw the field as a rookie.
+Tennessee appears to hope he can be a long-term backup.

 Myron Rolle, S (207th overall pick in 2010): The Rhodes Scholar may want to rely on his smarts over his physical abilities.
 Spent a year on the practice squad before being waived.

 David Howard, DT (241st overall pick in 2010): Waived before the start of his rookie year, Howard was a flier that didn’t even make the practice squad.